 Scott Michels is the board treasurer and has worked for more than 20 years in the financial services industry.
 He has grown from analytical roles early in his career to leadership and management roles more recently.
 He also serves both his church as its treasurer and a local food pantry on its finance committee.
 Scott grew up in a farming community, living near his family’s dairy farms.
 He worked for several farmers growing up, and because of this experience, feels strong connections to rural living.

 Jennifer Magdech is the board secretary who desires to help create a welcoming familiar living environment for seniors.
 She has lived in a rural setting for over a decade now and she is dedicated to serving her family and community.
 Jennifer has also served on her local church board before in the secretary position.

-Our first pilot housing project will be small-scale duplexes in a rural community in Dane County area of Wisconsin.
-Housing prices would be within the affordable housing perimeters set by the IRS ranging from 50-80% of median income level for our county.
+Our first pilot housing project will be small-scale duplexes in a rural community in the Dane County area of Wisconsin.
+Our target prices will be in the range for middle income seniors.
 Our mission is to provide housing so seniors can remain in their communities and continue their involvement in hobbies while staying within their budgets.
 Below is a video about our current work in Oregon: